 Keep in mind that free tools don't always put you in control of testing intervals or locations.
 Without the reports provided by advanced monitoring solutions, you don't have the same visual reference to identify legitimate performance issues.

-Best practices for advanced website monitoring
+Best practices for advanced page speed monitoring

 If an advanced monitoring solution seems like a good fit, keep these must-haves on your list.